-One day, the building people decided to aid the walkers who do not exist by propping up a lighted stop sign along the road where it crosses one of the walking paths the company owns and maintains.
+One day, the building people decided to aid the walkers who do not exist (everyone uses the garage to enter the building) by propping up a lighted stop sign along the road where it crosses one of the walking paths.

-I don’t because there is no reason to.
-I don’t because it doesn’t fit my wants.
-I don’t because I know that a stop sign not put up by the government is not a stop sign at all.
+I don’t because there’s no reason to.
+I don’t because I don’t want to.
+I don’t because I don’t need to.
+Because I know that a stop sign not put up by the government is not a stop sign at all.

-At all times I do only that which benefits me, and follow only those rules where it is in my benefit to do so.
+At all times I do only that which benefits me, and follow only those rules where it is in my interests to do so.

-This doesn’t mean I only do those things where I receive enjoyment, or pleasure, or something tangible because of it, but also those things where the actual consequence is a risk I’d be stupid to take, and therefore the thing is made into something I want to do anyway.
+Because doing only that which is in your best interests doesn’t mean only doing those things where you receive enjoyment, or pleasure, or something tangible even because of it.
+But also it means NOT doing those things where the actual consequence is a risk you’d be stupid to take.

 That so long as you live, never feel guilt for doing as you please and as you want.
 Never surrender your desires to the imagined or threatened consequences of another’s “rules”.
-Never apologize for being yourself, so long as you did no wrong in being it.
+Never apologize for being your Self, so long as you do no harm in being it.